vnnaworks/Hwcord/README.md

 ## Usage/Examples
-You can download a pre-compiled version of Hwcord and get to scripting your own features, or use it straight from the Node JS binary by downloading source and using 'npm start'
+You can download a pre-compiled version of Hwcord and get to scripting your own features, or use it straight from the Node JS binary by downloading source and using 'npm install' + 'npm start'

 ## Contributing